aimsngn/POS_SCRIPTS/README.md

 <a name="usage"></a>
 ### Usage

 1. Ensure you have the appropriate log file.
-I have included a sample log file in this repository, which is a copy of my POS' log file.
+I have included a sample log file in this repository, which is a snipped copy of my POS' log file.

 2. You may have to change file paths within the script.